laravel/docs/container.md

 <a name="introduction"></a>
 ## Introduction

 The Laravel service container is a powerful tool for managing class dependencies and performing dependency injection.
-Dependency injection is a fancy phrase that essentially means this: class dependencies are "injected" into the class via the constructor or, in some cases, "setter" methods.
+Dependency injection is a fancy phrase that essentially means this class dependencies are "injected" into it via its constructor or, in some cases, its "setter" methods.
+In more simple terms dependency injection just means while you create an object of a class you pass or in this case **inject** the other objects it needs (its dependencies) to instantiate itself, instead of having the class construct those dependencies itself.

+While developing your app you may come across many situations where you need to initialise or create an object of a class that is dependent on some object of some another class.
+So you initialise the another class and inject that instance to initialise the first class.
+To overcome this repetative hassle Laravel automatically resolves all the needed dependencies from the Service Container itself.
+You just need to typehint the class, Laravel will then itself create the object of that class for you while resolving its dependencies as well along the way.
+The Laravel service container houses all the bindings so you don't need to manually instantiate all the things.

 Let's look at a simple example: